ChrisMckerracher/Django-saml-privacy-module/README.rst

 This project is currently using a stripped down version of Fang Li's django_saml2_auth library, as this project should only be used on applications still in 'dev mode'.

-See the original project 'here: <https://github.com/fangli/django-saml2-auth>'_
+See the original project [here](https://github.com/fangli/django-saml2-auth>)

-A demo of a web page using the project's decorator can be viewed 'here : <https://okta-login-required.herokuapp.com/decorator/with/>'_
+A demo of a web page using the project's decorator can be viewed [here](https://okta-login-required.herokuapp.com/decorator/with/)
-Compared to the same web page without the project's decorator 'here : <https://okta-login-required.herokuapp.com/decorator/without/'_
+Compared to the same web page without the project's decorator [here](https://okta-login-required.herokuapp.com/decorator/without)

 Dependencies